-New nationally-recognised climate change projections for South Australia are now available.
-See:
+Nationally-recognised climate change projections for South Australia are available here:

 It provides a summary of likely changes to key climate variables, such as temperature, rainfall, evapotranspiration, days of severe fire danger and sea level rise, under different greenhouse gas emissions scenarios.